3 Common Back Conditions Veterans Experience

 Degenerative Disc Disease

-Degenerative Disc Disease (DDD), also known as osteoarthritis of the spine, usually occurs in the lower back or neck.
+Degenerative Disc Disease (DDD) usually occurs in the lower back or neck.
 DDD is a condition where the discs between vertebrae lose cushioning, fragment, and herniate.
 This condition does not always result in pain, but pain can frequently occur with DDD.
 In some cases, DDD can result in numbness and tingling in the upper or lower extremities.

 VA rates DDD under diagnostic code 5003, and the criteria is based on how many major and minor joints are impacted, and the frequency of incapacitating episodes.
 Based on severity of symptoms, DDD can be assigned a 10 or 20 percent rating.